Knapstad/knapstad.dev/src/assets/articles/GtmVersionChecker.md

 In the advanced section set the location to the same as you set for your bucket

-Click create and your function is done.src\assets\Atricles\gtmversionckerimg
+Click create and your function is done.src\assets\articles\gtmversionckerimg

 ![Screen shoot of the terminal with function showing as ok](./gtmversioncheckerimg/function-ok.png)